HOSP: Decision Support Tool

 The challenge here was to develop a system to help medical staff make rapid, responsible, and data-driven triage decisions regarding COVID-19 patients, in order to address the bottlenecks faced by healthcare systems.

-The HOSP: Decision Support Tool, developed in collaboration with SurgiSphere, is based on a smart algorithm informed by data gleaned from experienced medical staff.
+The Solution: HOSP Decision Support Tool is based on a smart algorithm informed by data gleaned from experienced medical staff.
 By submitting clinical parameters, preconditions, medical history, and patients' mobility abilities, physicians receive an instant score for each patient which represents a researched, data-driven system by which to make a rapid and reliable patient-care decision.

 Promising initial research shows that by deploying this tool, decision-making time can be slashed by approximately 80%.